Your Rights With Police

 - Section 207 frisk search: Reasonable grounds for serious offence items/stolen property.
 Same-sex, written records required

-- Section 209 vehicle search: Cars, boats, bicycles if relevant to offences.
-Can't damage unless opportunity to open given
+- Section 209 vehicle search: Cars, boats, bicycles if relevant to offences

 - Section 227 strip search: Police stations only.
 Superintendent+ approval.
-Same-sex, private.
-Prohibited under 10; ages 10-17 only if arrested AND charged OR court order AND parent/guardian present
+Same-sex, private

-No explicit time limits like UK PACE.
 "Reasonable time" typically 4-8 hours for questioning.
 Extended detention requires senior approval.
-Beyond 24 hours typically requires court appearance.

 - Absolute right to contact lawyers (cannot be delayed/denied)